-Our full-service lodge is located on private land in the wilderness and next to a pristine stream with mountain backdrops.
+Our full-service lodge is located on private land in the wilderness near a pristine stream with mountain backdrops.
 Having a small group makes it easy to search out the best locations of bears chasing salmon for optimum photographs.

 The lodge’s menu may feature local seafood including salmon, halibut, clams, and mussels, as well as fresh greens and herbs from their garden.
 It is not uncommon for a bear to appear in the meadow in front of the lodge during dinnertime, creating the ultimate Alaska dining experience.
 Three meals are cooked each day by the resident chef, and the resident baker creates homemade breads and desserts.

 There is a lounge with a guest computer that allows access to the Internet for personal use.
 Cell service is available, depending on your provider.
 A wood fireplace is located in the lounge to enjoy during rainy days if desired.
 If conditions are right, we may sit around a bonfire in the evening.
 If the skies are clear, there may be the opportunity to see northern lights.
 Kayaks are available for guests to use.

 Bear viewing cannot be guaranteed, however, the lodge has had a safe and successful bear-viewing program for over 20+ years.
 Our group may have an opportunity to go by boat to photograph puffins and a resident otter in the area.

 Helpful Information for 2020 Alaska Brown Bear Photography Tour II